 It’s no secret that technology moves quickly.
 To the dismay of some, it often moves much quicker than they are comfortable with as it presents new learning curves and/or processes.
 Unfortunately for those resistant to change, this trend is likely not to go away any time soon.
 But…there is a bright side.
-In some circumstances, opportunities open up that can help bridge the old to the new making the technological journey easier to bear.
+In some circumstances, opportunities open up that can help bridge the old to the new, making the technological journey easier to bear.
 One such example manifested when Motorola introduced their MCC7x00 Series Dispatch Consoles.

 Dispatchers are known to be quite particular in how they manage their daily tasks, which is completely understandable given how much multitasking they are required to do.
 So when their legacy dispatch consoles were replaced with the MCC 7×00 consoles, they recognized how much they missed some of the workflows they became accustomed to, such as being able to use a keyboard to execute their tasks vs. a mouse.
 And with that, in March 2010, Genesis’ GADI was born.

 GADI stands for Genesis Aided Dispatch Interface.
 The software’s prime objective is to enhance the standard features of the MCC consoles.
 Since its inception, GADI’s functionality has grown significantly and continues to do so based on regular customer feedback.
 As a matter of fact, the ongoing development, much of which is custom, is one of the main benefits of GADI.
 No one GADI solution is the same because the needs of all Dispatch Centers are not the same.
 The more acquainted with the software dispatchers become the more unique requirements that bubble to the surface.
-Sure there are instances where the custom elements have utility outside of those that made the request, which is why all GADI licenses are sold “a la carte”.
-There is no base package, so the customer only pays for features they use strengthening their return on investment.
+There are instances where the custom elements have utility outside of those that made the request, which is why all GADI licenses are sold “a la carte”.
+There is no base package so the customer only pays for features they use which strengthens their return on investment.

 - Centralized Patch allows dispatchers to share patch access among all permitted consoles.
 Important patches can also be made permanent.